Giana/g-drugselling/README.md

 **CREDIT**
 -----
 Code excerpts for NPC spawning and the concept of NPC render distance were repurposed and refactored from [pickle_farming](https://github.com/PickleModifications/pickle_farming).
-Code excerpts for getting and caching current police count were repurposed from [qb-jewelery](https://github.com/qbcore-framework/qb-jewelery).
+Code excerpts for caching current police count were repurposed from [qb-jewelery](https://github.com/qbcore-framework/qb-jewelery).